floflor/trips-service/README.md

 ## API Documentation

 API documentation is available at `/docs` when the application is running.
 This provides a Swagger UI interface for exploring and testing the available endpoints.

+## Compromises and Future Considerations
+This API service currently employs a simplified approach to saving, listing and deleting trips, aiming for fast access and ease of use.
+Some enhancements could improve data management, security, and scalability for a more robust, production-ready application:

+### Collection Design
+**Current Approach:** The service uses a single trips collection for storing trips.
+Saved trips are stored without being tied to specific users.

+**Future Enhancements:**

+- To better support user-specific saved trips, the database design could be expanded to include a users collection.
+- With this design, saved trips could be linked to individual users, enabling access only to the trips saved by a specific user.

+### User Authentication
+**Current Approach**: API security is managed via a general API key for accessing the BizAway API and other endpoints.

+**Future Enhancements:**

+- In a production setting, user authentication could be extended to allow individual accounts, enabling each user to save and manage trips securely.
+- Using a users collection, authentication tokens (e.g., JWTs) would validate user identity and authorize access to personal saved trips.